-Helen has been researching the notion of there being a type of poetry film that is an actual form of poetry and she is inclined to call this ‘screen verse’.
+Helen has been researching the notion of there being a type of poetry film that is an actual form of poetry: film verse.

 Helen is Co-Director of The Big Poetry Weekend in Swindon and co-edits the online poetry film journal Poetry Film Live.

 Helen is an Associate member of the Royal Photographic Society and approaches poetry film as a contemporary photographic artist, combining still and moving images.
 Helen has worked collaboratively with a number of poets and has been screened regularly in poetry festivals.
 She has also exhibited in solo and group photographic exhibitions.

 Recipient of four Arts Council England grants to develop writing and poetry film projects.